La Flotte-en-Re tourism & sightseeing

 In La-Flotte-en-Re itself, behind the harbour, you can explore the narrow streets and alleys between the small houses and lined with hollyhocks, and enjoy the traditional sheltered market place with its picturesque stalls.
 There are a good selection of small shops, galleries and boutiques to enjoy along the streets of the old town.

 See also the Church of Saint Catherine and its belltower - the belltower was built in 1765 using stone from the nearby abbey.
-Note in particular the entrance on the southern side of the church, the only remaining vestige of an earlier chuch.
+Note in particular the entrance on the southern side of the church, the only remaining vestige of an earlier church.

-Close to La flotte-en-Ré
+Close to La Flotte-en-Ré

 Abbey des Chateliers

-There are also the ruins of a 12th century cistercian abbey - the Abbaye des Chateliers - to discover on the edge of Flotte-en-Re.
+There are the ruins of a 12th century cistercian abbey - the Abbaye des Chateliers - to discover on the edge of Flotte-en-Re.
 Although the abbey suffered greatly during the Hundred Years war and the Wars of Religion (leading ultimately to its being abandoned towards the end of the 16th century), it is still an imposing sight and there are sufficient ruins in place to identify many of the most important buildings.